PhilLockett/CardCreate2/README.md

 ## Running

-'CardCreate2' can be launched using a file explorer or from the command line:
+'CardCreate2' can be launched from the 'CardCreate2' direcotry using the maven

-    java -jar ./target/CardCreate2-jar-with-dependencies.jar
+command:

+    mvn clean javafx:run

-On initial running, 'CardCreate2' requires you to select the environment you setup.
+When running for the first time, 'CardCreate2' requires that you to select the environment you setup.
 Browse to the CardWork directory created above from the CardCreate2/CardWork.tar.gz file.
 Once setup you will not be prompted again, however, you can click on the "Browse..." button at any time to select another instance of the environment.

-The standard `mvn clean` command will remove all generated files, including any environment file paths previously set up.
+Warning: the standard `mvn clean` command will remove all generated files, including any environment file paths previously set up.

 ## Further reading